-1 SECTION 9.
+SECTION 9.
 PROHIBITED DATA PRACTICE.
-2 (a) A prohibited data practice is processing that causes undue risk of harm to the individual or 3 to others that cannot effectively be cured by consent.
-4 (b) A data controller or processor may not process personal data in a manner that would 5 reasonably and foreseeably: 6 (1) inflicts specific and significant financial, physical, or reputational harm to a 7 person, or undue embarrassment or ridicule, intimidation or harassment; 8 (2) causes the misappropriation of the personal data for the purposes of assuming 9 another's identity; 10 (3) causes physical or other intrusions upon the solitude or seclusion of a person or a 11 person's private affairs or concerns, if the intrusion would be inappropriate and highly offensive to a 12 reasonable person; 13 (4) constitutes a clear violation of federal law; 14 (5) recklessly or knowingly fails to provide reasonable data security measures, 15 including appropriate administrative, technical, and physical safeguards to prevent unauthorized 16 access; 17 (6) processes personal data in a manner that a court has deemed "incompatible" 18 without the consent described in Section 8; or 19 (7) recklessly or knowingly causes an increased risk of subjecting a person to 20 discrimination if the discrimination would violate a state or federal anti-discrimination law.
-21 (c) If a data processor engages in a prohibited data practice, a data controller that willfully 22 disclosed the relevant personal data to the data processor is deemed to have engaged in the same 23 prohibited data practice.
+1 2 (a) A prohibited data practice is processing that causes undue risk of harm to the individual or 3 to others that cannot effectively be cured by consent.
+Commented [JH49]: Consent is acceptance of risk.
+Compensating controls mitigate risk (b) A data controller or processor may not process personal data in a manner that would 4 reasonably and foreseeably: 5 6 (1) inflicts specific and significant financial, physical, or reputational harm to a person, or undue embarrassment or ridicule, intimidation or harassment; 7 8 (2) causes the misappropriation of the personal data for the purposes of assuming another's identity; 9 10 (3) causes physical or other intrusions upon the solitude or seclusion of a person or a person's private affairs or concerns, if the intrusion would be inappropriate and highly offensive 11 to a reasonable person; 12 13 (4) constitutes a clear violation of federal law; 14 (5) recklessly or knowingly fails to provide reasonable data security measures, including appropriate administrative, technical, and physical safeguards to prevent unauthorized 15 Commented [HJ50]: Again, appropriate in relation to what data and what context and is this a workable PRA 16 access; 17 (6) processes personal data in a manner that a court has deemed "incompatible" 18 without the consent described in Section 8; or 19 (7) recklessly or knowingly causes an increased risk of subjecting a person to discrimination if the discrimination would violate a state or federal anti-discrimination law.
+20 Commented [HJ51]: Shouldn't this be invidious 21 (c) If a data processor engages in a prohibited data practice, a data controller that willfully Commented [HJ52]: Again, recommend knowingly and willfully or the CCPA standard.
+22 disclosed the relevant personal data to the data processor is deemed to have engaged in the same 23 prohibited data practice.